Feed on

 4. Whiz until smooth

-5. Reheat and serve with cream and chopped parsley, if desired
+5. Reheat and serve with cream, fresh parsley and black pepper, if desired

-• If you’re short of pumpkin, add a few carrots or a potato or two
+• If you’re short of pumpkin, add a few carrots and another potato

 • Pumpkin can be a nightmare to peel.
-I cut the whole pumpkin into thick slices then cut off the hard peel using a large, sharp knife on a chopping board.
-You’ll loose a bit of the pumpkin on the rounded edge, but I wouldn’t worry too much about that.
+Try cutting the whole pumpkin into thick slices then cut off the hard peel using a large, sharp knife on a chopping board

 • You can make funky patterns and shapes when you add the cream!